-Note: If you use the USB Flash Drive to store a G-code (.gcd) program file, you must leave the Flash Drive plugged into the USB port the entire time the program is in current memory.
-If you unplug the flash drive with the program still in current memory, the ProtoTRAK will display an error message
+Note: If you use the USB Thumb Drive to store a G-code (.gcd) program file, you must leave the Thumb Drive plugged into the USB port the entire time the program is in current memory.
+If you unplug the thumb drive with the program still in current memory, the ProtoTRAK will display an error message.